Opus Pro

 Opus Pro is a Latvian hard rock group, established in 1986.
 The core group consists of lead singer Oleg Andreyev (Alex), and guitarist and songwriter Harry Zarins.
 Opus Pro was one of the most popular Latvian groups in the 1980s and 1990s.
 The band released two original albums "Dzimene" and "I'm going to steal you" and a "Greatest Hits".

-Andreyev released an album "You and I" with daughter Alexa Aija, commonly known as Aisha.
+Andreyev released an album "You and I" with daughter Aija Andrejeva, commonly known as Aisha.
 Aisha started performing with the group in 2004.
 After a 6-year break, in 2012 the group recorded the song We'll be together more after club performances in 2011.

 The group's most popular and best-known songs are Freedom of the Baltics, Me and You, Pink Rain, Tonight and Sweetie.